-The Company believes that it does not have sufficient funds to support its operations through the end of the second quarter of 2019.
+The Company believes that it currently does not have sufficient funds to support its operations or implement its business plan for one year beyond the date of these financial statements.
 In order to continue business operations past that point, the Company currently anticipates that it will need to raise additional debt and/or equity capital.
-However, there can be no assurances that the Company will be able to secure any such additional financing on acceptable terms and conditions, or at all.
-If cash resources become insufficient to satisfy the Company's ongoing cash requirements, the Company will be required to scale back or discontinue its technology development programs, or obtain funds, if available (although there can be no certainty), or to discontinue its operations entirely.
+The Company will also need to raise additional capital to complete its acquisition plans.
+There can be no assurances that the Company will be able to secure any such additional financing on acceptable terms and conditions, or at all.
+If cash resources become insufficient to satisfy the Company's ongoing cash requirements, the Company will be required to scale back or discontinue portions of its operations and adjusts its overall business plans, or obtain funds, if available (although there can be no certainty), or to discontinue its operations entirely.